tchbnl/cwptools/README.md

-I need to use CWP sometimes for work reasons.
-CWP is bad.
-It is bad and the CWP developers should feel bad.
-So here are some tools to make it a little easier to work with.
+I need to use CWP sometimes for work.
+CWP is...
+CWP.
+Here are some tools I made to make working with it a little easier.

 ## Released
 ### docroot